A QUESTION OF LIFE, RELIGION,

 A. Exactly.
-Evolution is a legitimate hypothesis and should be taught and freely discussed in the context of other competing theories for the origin of life.
-From a scientific point-of-view, there is no absolute evidence for either evolution of creation.
+Evolution is a legitimate hypothesis and should be taught and freely discussed in the context of other competing philsophical theories for the origin of life.
+From a scientific point-of-view, there is no absolute or direct evidence for either evolution or creation because no one observed either.
 Both should be taught and the children allowed to make up their own minds.

 In a non-theocratic state, there must be a sensible balance.
 The secular society should not be allowed to prosecute or persecute adulterers any more than it should be allowed to prosecute homosexual offenders.
 But it should actively teach that such things are wrong and only allow those who observe the ethical principles of the state to serve in public office.
 The democratic state should have high ethical ideals and only allow those who observe them to serve in responsible positions.

 A. Government ministers, doctors and nurses, teachers, lawyers, and policemen and policewomen.

 Q. In short, there should be a core leadership of moral people?

 A. Yes.
 It is the only hope for society.
 People will have the freedom to sin in the ordinary professions but not in what I would call vocations.

 Q. It's a big question and one perhaps that will never be fully answered...